Unit Code: PBH702

 Unit Name: Community Health Project Interventions

-Description: This course is designed to developed strategies for Project Implementation on one prioritized issue, as identified in PBH701 and also to evaluate on the activities carried out in this project.
-In an orderly manner, students will be required to develop GANTT Chart (from a formulated Action Plan from PBH701), action plan for Intervention and at the same time identify risks with its management.
+Description: This course is designed to develop strategies for Project Implementation on prioritized issues identified in PBH701 and to evaluate on the activities carried out in this project.
+In an orderly manner, students will be required to develop GANTT Chart (from a formulated Action Plan from PBH 702), action plan for Intervention and at the same time identify risks with its management.
 Monitoring and Evaluation also plays a role in project implementations which is important for accountability purposes.
 However, the benefits of monitoring and evaluation are more wide-reaching than meeting accountability requirements.
-Monitoring and Evaluation is crucial for assessing the effect your programme/strategy has had within the local community, its cost effectiveness, whether you achieved what you expected, and identifying opportunities for improvement.
-This course will also focus on planning monitoring and evaluation programs incorporating M &E designs and tools.
-Students are expected to write M& E report at the end of this project and communicate findings of M&E to key stakeholders.
+Monitoring and Evaluation is crucial for assessing the effect your program/strategy has had within the local community, its cost effectiveness, whether you achieved what you expected, and identifying opportunities for improvement.
+This course will also focus on planning monitoring and evaluation programmes incorporating M&E designs and tools.
+Students are expected to write M&E report at the end of this project and communicate findings of M&E to key stakeholders.
+This course will be the first hands-on project implementation on a prioritized health issue for students and empowering and engaging with community

-Learning Target Outcomes: On successful completion of this course, the students will be able to : 1.
-Develop project implementation proposal that is aligned to the prioritized health issue in PBH701.
-2. Design Risk identification and management plan 3.
-Construct a Monitoring and Evaluation proposal and implementation plan 4.
-Organise and manage Implementation of the action plan to meet the prioritized health needs of the community 5.
-Appraise project implementation
+Learning Target Outcomes: Upon successful completion of this course, students will be able to: 1: Develop project implementation proposal that is aligned to the prioritized health issue in PBH701.
+2: Design risk identification and management plan.
+3: Construct a monitoring and evaluation proposal and implementation plan.
+4: Organise and manage implementation of the action plan to meet the prioritized health needs of the community.
+5: Appraise project implementation.

 Prerequisite Sentence: N/A